dtpeters/gheap-jemalloc/README.md

 gheap-jemalloc is a jemalloc plugin for gdb

+## About

+gheap-jemalloc was/is being developed to aid in the debugging of heap related bugs in applications using jemalloc for linux, and also to aid in CTF challenges that focus on heap and jemalloc.

 ## Prerquisites / Dependencies

 gheap-jemalloc requires that `gdb` be compiled with *guile* support